Overcoming Adversity: The Elizabeth Smart Story

 The abduction of Elizabeth Smart was one of the most followed child abduction cases of our time.
 At the tender age of 14, just before celebrating her middle school graduation, Elizabeth went to sleep in her family home just as she had always done.
 Awakened hours later to a knife held roughly against her throat, she was taken from her home and family and held captive for nine long months.
 In this captivating message, Elizabeth shares her incredible story of perseverance in the face of unimaginable adversity.
 Her speech not only tells her personal story, but also discusses topics such as overcoming extreme adversity, the importance and process of recovery, and not allowing your past to dictate your life's future.
 Elizabeth knows that there is nothing more important than having hope in a difficult situation.
 Having lived through an extreme circumstance as a young teenager, Elizabeth gives great insight and hope to all.

-Through this traumatic experience Elizabeth has become an advocate for change related to child abduction, recovery programs and national legislation.
-Elizabeth triumphantly testified before her captor and the world about the very private nightmare she suffered during her abduction, which lead to conviction.
+Through this traumatic experience, Elizabeth has become an advocate for change related to child abduction, recovery programs, and National legislation.
+Elizabeth triumphantly testified before her captor and the world about the very private nightmare she suffered during her abduction, which led to conviction.

-Elizabeth’s abduction and recovery continues to motivate parents, law enforcement and leaders worldwide to focus on children’s safety.
-She emphasizes vigilance by "every day" people and the belief that hope always exist to find every missing child.
+Elizabeth’s abduction and recovery continue to motivate parents, law enforcement and leaders worldwide to focus on children’s safety.
+She emphasizes vigilance by "everyday" people and the belief that hope always exists to find every missing child.

 Smart attended Brigham Young University, studying music as a harp performance major.
 She married her husband Matthew in 2012, and they now have two beautiful children.
 Elizabeth’s example is a daily demonstration that there really is life after tragedy.